plentymarkets/plugin-elastic-export-treepodia-com/meta/documents/user_guide_en.md

 <div class="container-toc"></div>

-## 1 Register at treepodia.com
+## 1 Registering with treepodia.com

-Treepodia bietet die Möglichkeit, aus Artikelbildern automatisch erzeugte Produkt-Videos in die SingleArticle-Ansicht von Webshopartikeln einzubinden.
+Treepodia offers the possibility to automatically create product videos from item images and to integrate them in the SingleArticle layout of store items.

-## 2 Configuring the format TreepodiaCOM-Plugin in plentymarkets
+## 2 Setting up the data format TreepodiaCOM-Plugin in plentymarkets

 The plugin Elastic Export is required to use this format.